TheFreezeTeam/TheFreezeTeamBlog/input/posts/TestCafe.md

 button.click()
 ```

-for some insane reason they think this is better.
+For some reason they think the following is better.

 ```
 cy.get('button').then(($btn) => {